 Graduate Oral & Maxillofacial Pathology offers a broad range of training in microscopic (anatomic) pathology, clinical pathology, clinical oral pathology/oral medicine and research.
-The School of Dentistry runs an active oral and maxillofacial pathology surgical pathology biopsy service.
-Residents will also time in the Department of Pathology at the University of Michigan Hospital rotating through anatomic and clinical pathology, with broad exposure to all areas of microscopic pathology with an emphasis on rotations in head and neck pathology, dermatopathology and oral and maxillofacial pathology.
-Clinical oral pathology patients are seen in specialty clinics at the School of Dentistry, U-M Hospital and the Veterans Affairs Medical Center in Ann Arbor.
+The School of Dentistry runs an active oral and maxillofacial pathology biopsy service.
+Residents spend time in the Department of Pathology at the University of Michigan Hospital rotating through anatomic and clinical pathology, with broad exposure to all areas of microscopic pathology and an emphasis on head and neck pathology, dermatopathology and oral and maxillofacial pathology.
+Oral pathology patients are seen in specialty clinics at the School of Dentistry, U-M Hospital and the Veterans Affairs Medical Center in Ann Arbor.
 Research opportunities are available within the School of Dentistry, in the Department of Pathology at the Medical School and in other graduate divisions throughout the University.

 Successful completion of the program will lead to a certificate in Oral and Maxillofacial Pathology and will qualify the graduate to take the specialty examination of the American Board of Oral and Maxillofacial Pathology.
 A Master of Science in Oral and Maxillofacial Pathology is available through the Rackham Graduate School (Rackham Admissions).
 The opportunity to enroll in a PhD program in Oral Health Sciences is also available to qualified candidates.

 Residents may be eligible for a competitive stipend and benefits.
 Applicants must be graduates from institutions in the U.S. accredited by the Commission on Dental Accreditation and from institutions in Canada accredited by the Commission on Dental Accreditation of Canada.